UK COVID-19 measures: Johnson locks down England

 Retail will remain open, but “close contact services” such as hairdressers and beauticians will be closed.

-Reporting by Guy Faulconbridge and Paul Sandle; Editing by Stephen Addison, Mark Heinrich and Nick Macfie
+Reporting by Guy Faulconbridge and Paul Sandle; Editing by Stephen Addison/Mark Heinrich/Nick Macfie

 Our Standards: The Thomson Reuters Trust Principles.